Build This Now

 Git Integration

-Claude Code drives git straight from your terminal.
+Claude Code drives git from your terminal.
 Say what you need in plain English and the commit, branch, or PR lands with your team's conventions baked in.

 Problem: You wrapped a batch of edits with Claude Code and now the diff is sitting there, unstaged, and you need the history to read cleanly.